Sage-Bionetworks/DCA-Data-Ingress-Docs/choose-your-cloud-storage-platform.md

 [Create a Synapse Account](https://www.synapse.org/#!RegisterAccount:0){: .btn .btn-purple }

+Once you create your Synapse account, please make sure to [certify it](https://docs.synapse.org/articles/getting_started.html#getting-certified), in order to have upload access to Synapse.
+The certification process is short and ensures you are informed about basic Synapse data-use requirements.

 Next, please provide your Synapse username and indicate your cloud platform preference to your [DCC liaison](dcc-liaison).
 You can indicate a cloud platform of your choice, however the DCC recommends the following options:

 - if your center's data is already stored on premises/local machines, select AWS as your storage option